-In August 1965, the Beatles were in the midst of an epic tour.
+In August 1965, the Beatles were nearing the end of an epic North American tour.
 After the release of Help!, the crowds and reporters were relentless.
 Stress had become a problem.
 Finding somewhere to stay was impossible.
 With a week off from the grind, manager Brian Epstein arranged to rent a house from Zsa Zsa Gabor, 2850 Benedict Canyon Drive, situated in the heart of Beverly Hills.
 Epstein’s efforts at concealment were in vain as helicopters hovered over the canyon, girls jammed the front gate and photographers climbed atop every fence and hillside.

 The band’s Hollywood industry fans paid homage over the next few days as they lounged by the pool, facing the chaos with their characteristic humor.
 Others came over with an agenda: drugs.
 In this case, it was LSD.
 Most of the Beatles were receptive and looking to experiment.
-Into this madness stepped three twentysomething burgeoning stars: David Crosby, Roger McGuinn and a young actor by the name of Peter Fonda, who had a strange story to tell.
+Into this madness stepped three burgeoning twentysomething stars: David Crosby, Roger McGuinn and a young actor named Peter Fonda, who had a strange story to tell.

 At ten years old, Peter Fonda accidentally shot himself in the stomach and actually died for a few minutes on the operating table.
-The incident affected the him the rest of his life.
-His recounting of the story years later to the Beatles became infamous as the morbid tale angered a very high John Lennon.
+The incident affected him the rest of his life.
+Years later, his recounting of the story to the Beatles became infamous as the morbid tale angered a very high John Lennon.
 The mischievous Beatle then made Fonda the subject of a song on the pioneering Revolver album.

 Life in the Balance

-Despite the gaping wound, Fonda managed to run down to the car where the chauffeur threw him and his friends in the back.
+Despite the gaping wound, Fonda managed to run down to the car, where the chauffeur threw him and his friends in the back.
 They then took off for Ossining Hospital.
 The chauffeur, who was black, was stopped for excessive speed during the trip.
 The officer ignored his pleas about the seriously wounded passenger.
-Fonda began yelling about what happened.
-It finally sunk in for the puzzled policeman and he let them resume their desperate trek.
+Fonda began yelling about what had happened.
+It finally sunk in for the puzzled policeman, and he let them resume their desperate trek.

 When Peter got back to school, he was treated like a hero but had a new nickname: Lead Belly.